 - Students are expected to participate in all meetings and notify UW staff of any absence in advance.
 Missing more than one may be grounds for dismissal from the program.

-- Meetings will be held via Zoom after the school day.
+- Meetings will be held in person after the school day.

 - Members should be engaged and participating in the Discussion.